-Riverside Community College District offers one full-time Paramedic Program each year.
-The program meets Monday-Friday, and lasts approximately 12 months.
+Moreno Valley College (MVC) offers one full-time Paramedic Program each year.
+The program meets Monday – Wednesday, and lasts approximately 12 months.
 The required prep class meets approximately 4 weeks prior to the start of each program.

 Applications are accepted up to 3 months prior to the start of each program.

-*The Commission on Accreditation of Allied Health Education Programs certifies that the EMS program at Riverside Community College has completed an accreditation review and is judged to be in compliance with the nationally-established standards on 11-12-2004 and will be expiring on 11-30-2014.
-The RCCD EMS program is currently in good standing.* Read the Program Costs & Gainful Employment Disclosurepdf
+*The Commission on Accreditation of Allied Health Education Programs certifies that the EMS program at MVC has completed an accreditation review and is judged to be in compliance with the nationally-established standards on November 22, 2004 and will be expiring on March 20, 2020.
+The MVC EMS program is currently in good standing.* Read the Program Costs & Gainful Employment Disclosurepdf

 Read the following article titled Attention Paramedic Candidates: Is your program CAAHEP accredited?pdf

 A completed paramedic application must be on file, and positive attendance at the orientation must occur in order to pre-register for the mandatory MVC paramedic prep class.